 The Rosenfeld Science Scholars Program (*previously known as the Yale Science Scholars Program) seeks to promote the academic development of promising students through engagement in original scientific research.

-The Yale Science Scholars Program provides support for a summer research experience under the supervision of a Yale faculty member.
+The Rosenfeld Science Scholars Program provides support for a summer research experience under the supervision of a Yale faculty member.
 Applicants are expected to have demonstrated exceptional potential and commitment through their coursework and prior research experience, and to present a well-developed proposal for a research project with substantial pedagogic and scholarly merit.

-Award recipients will perform research for 8-10 weeks during the summer, and will participate in summer and academic year activities of the Yale Science Scholars Program, including journal clubs, seminars, symposia and dinners.
+Award recipients will perform research for 8-10 weeks (which should be consecutive and full-time, with no other commitment, such as employment or courses) under the supervision of a Yale University faculty member, and will participate in summer and academic year activities of the Rosenfeld Science Scholars Program, including journal clubs, seminars, symposia and dinners.

 Eligibility and Application

-Applications should include the following:
+Applications should include the following materials for summer 2018:

-Applicants are permitted but not required to provide an additional letter of reference from another individual (such as a previous research mentor) familiar with the applicant’s qualifications.
+- Applicants are permitted but not required to provide an additional letter of reference from another individual (such as a previous research mentor) familiar with the applicant’s qualifications.